50 Funniest Town Names Across Canada

 Take a look at the abandoned barns of southwestern Ontario.

-Eugene Smith, who left his home of Ireland for Barrie, Ont., in 1830, named this hamlet after Thomas Moore’s classic novel, Utopia.
+Eugene Smith, who left his home of Ireland for Barrie, Ontario, in 1830, named this hamlet after Thomas Moore’s classic novel, Utopia.
 Today, the community is home to 100 residents and the Utopia Conservation Area, 50 acres of land where the town’s century-old gristmill can be found.

 Settler John Morrow gave this hamlet the name Purpleville to emphasize its connection to the nearby Orangeville, where Morrow owned a farm.
 The hub of this small community was its post office, which closed in 1931.
 According to the City of Vaughan, the last postmaster, Mrs. Jane Stump, remodelled the office into a home where her granddaughter still lives.